Tumult97/Obsidian-Files/Review/Notes/Outtakes/Outtakes.md

 ## Dane
 - Take criticism on the chin and improve
 	- Take good criticism ignore non constructive
-	- Take what to aid growth
+	- Take what it is to aid growth
+- Take ownership
+- Lead more

+## Gideon